Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 RENTING A CAR AT THE FLORENCE TRAIN STATION

-There are a couple of companies that rent at the Florence SMN train station.
-I’ve had good experiences with SIXT, and they have a good setup at the station.
+There are a couple of companies that rent in or really close to the Florence SMN train station.
+I’ve included info on Hertz/Dollar/Thrifty and SIXT below.

 ADVANTAGE OF RENTING AT THE FLORENCE TRAIN STATION (VS. THE AIRPORT OR CITY CENTER)

-If you’ve arrived by train (or you’re departing by train), you can pick up (or drop off) your rental car right at the station.
+• If you’ve arrived by train (or you’re departing by train), you can pick up (or drop off) your rental car right at the station.
+Easy!

 SIXT is located on the eastern side of the station.
 Just get off your train, then exit the building on the left, and turn left to walk along the station (keeping it on your left).
 You’ll run into the SIXT office (map).
 It’s a large office and the staff are helpful.